GalvinPython/latest-uploads-api/README.md

 Docker is not required.
 I just use it because Nix is very unhappy on my server.

-If you do use to use Docker, the application runs on port 8080 by default
+If you do wish to use Docker, the application runs on port 8080 by default